CrocoFactory/sensei/docs/learn/user_guide/first_steps.md

 2. Same as `constr(pattern=r'^\w+$')`
 3. Same as `conint(ge=14)`

-Setting a default value of age can be achieved in different ways:
+Setting the default value of age can be achieved in different ways:

-1. Passing default value as argument to `Field`
+1. Passing default value as an argument to `Field`

     ```python
     age: Annotated[int, Field(18, ge=14)]